San Diego Brazilian Jiu-Jitsu Training

 Most training has students wearing a heavy (“Jiu-Jitsu” or “Judo”) gi/kimono, on a floor with padded mats.
-A typical class involves 30 minutes of warm ups and conditioning, 30 minutes of technique practice with a willing partner, 30 minutes of free sparing training against an opponent of equal skill who attempts to submit you.
+A typical class involves:

 Most of the training is done with all the students on the mat.
 For example, training usually begins with both students facing each other from a kneeling position.

-Competition is also encouraged.
-For a Jiu-Jitsu tournament, competitors are divided by age, belt rank and weight class.
+Competition is encouraged in Brazilian Jiu-Jitsu.
+For a Jiu-Jitsu tournament, competitors are divided by age, belt rank, and weight class.
 Time limits are generally five to ten minutes, depending on belt rank.
 Matches start with both competitors standing on a padded mat floor.
 A tap out from submission ends the match.
 If time runs out without a submission, points are used to determine the winner.

 - 2 points: Takedown from standing; knee-on-stomach position; or scissor, sweep or flip, using legs (from bottom position to top)